Updated 11/2025

 Where is Hexavalent Chromium (Hex Chrome) Found?

 Hex Chrome is also found in some paints.
 Specifically, in heavy-duty yellow paints.
 Often referred to as Chrome Yellow.
-It is also in Chrome Plating as you may suspect.
+It is also in Chrome Plating, as you may suspect.

 Does Hexavalent Chromium Cause Cancer?

 According to NIOSH, Hexavalent Chromium is well-established as a carcinogen associated with lung, nasal, and sinus cancer.
 The National Institutes of Health reports unequivocally that Chromium hexavalent (VI) compounds are known to cause cancer in humans based on sufficient evidence of carcinogenicity from studies in humans.
-The primary reason is that Chrome 6 (Cr+6) is very unstable and reacts with available substance such as human tissue.
+The primary reason is that Chrome 6 (Cr+6) is very unstable and reacts with available substances such as human tissue.

 OSHA recognized that inhaling metal fume containing Hexavalent Chromium could cause cancer in welders and instituted three standards to control exposure based on type of industry – 29 CFR 1910.1026 (General Industry) 29 CFR 1915.1026 (Shipyards) and 29 CFR 1926.1126 (Construction).
 The specific regulations can be found on OSHA’s website: www.osha.gov.